ECCC-MSC/open-data/canada.ca_upcoming/msc-data/prev_vertical-profiles/readme_prev-vertical-pfl-datamart_en.md

 * GZ, ES, UV, WD, HR and TT available at: SFC 1000 985 970 950 925 900 875 850 800 750 700 650 600 550 500 450 400 350 300 275 250 225 200175  150 100  70  50  30  20  10 mb
 * WW for 29 levels (Not at 70, 30 or 20 mb)

-Note: Some of the pressure levels may be below the elevation of the station.
+__Note__ : Some of the pressure levels may be below the elevation of the station.

 ## Note

-While Environment and Climate Change Canada does not provide a display software nor does not recommend any particular third party programs to display this data in graphical format some users have suggested:
+While Environment and Climate Change Canada does not provide a display software nor does not recommend any particular third party programs to display this data in graphical format some users have suggested :

 * [Buffkit](https://training.weather.gov/wdtd/tools/BUFKIT/index.php)
 * [RAOB de la compganie Environmental Research Services](http://www.raob.com/)